 Corporate and individual sponsorship now available

-Visit our Online Shop through the link below to sponsor one or more Burren pine trees for restoration.
+Visit our Online Shop now to sponsor one or more Burren pine trees for restoration.
 Burrenbeo will provide certificates for the tree/s planted, provide regular updates on the status of the mini-forests and invite you to participate in annual events relating to the planted trees.
-This offer is available on a first come, first served basis, the perfect gift for family or friends.
-To avail of our Corporate Sponsorship package of restoring 50 or more trees, please download, complete and return this Corporate Sponsorship Request form.
-For any other queries, please email us at firstname.lastname@example.org
+This offer is available on a first come, first served basis, the perfect gift for family, friends or staff.

 Two shell middens/habitation sites at Fanore More were excavated between 2009 and 2014 by Michael Lynch with the assistance of the Burrenbeo Conservation Volunteers.
 Radiocarbon dates from the sites show them to be Later Mesolithic ranging from approximately 6,000 to 7,000 years ago.
 The charcoal analysis was carried out by archaeobotanist Mary Dillon.
 This showed that over 80% of the charcoal from Site 1 and over 95% from Site 2 was Scots Pine (Pinus Sylvesteris).
 The analysis also showed that most of the charcoal came from large branches or tree trunks rather than small branches and twigs.
 Pollen analysis has shown that Scots Pine would have been a dominant tree species in the area at that time.
 This high percentage of Scots Pine use as firewood on an archaeological site in Ireland is most unusual.
 It reveals a special relationship between the Mesolithic hunter-gatherers of north-west Clare and this iconic tree.